 If you’re eligible, you’ll have to submit Form I-131, supporting documents, and your filing fee to USCIS as part of the application process.

-Step 1: Complete and sign Form I-131
+Step 1: Complete and Sign Form I-131

-You’ll have to fill out Form I-131, or the “Application for Travel Document.”
+You’ll have to fill out Form I-131, Application for Travel Document.
 The form will also ask where, when, and why you’re traveling.
-Be sure to provide that information and then sign the form when you’ve completed it.
+Be sure to provide that information and sign the form when you’ve completed it.

-Step 2: Gather supporting documents
+Step 2: Gather Supporting Documents

 You’ll need to provide some supporting documents to back your completed and signed Form I-131.
 These should include:

-- A copy of a photo identity document like a passport, driver’s license, or your employment authorization (work permit) ID card.
+A copy of a photo identity document like a passport, driver’s license, or your employment authorization (work permit) ID card

-- A copy of a document stating your current immigration status like your TPS orDACA approval notice, or your Form I-485 receipt notice if you applied for adjustment of status.
+A copy of a document stating your current immigration status like your TPS orDACA approval notice, or your Form I-485 receipt notice if you applied for adjustment of status

-- A declaration explaining your Advance Parole eligibility.
+A declaration explaining your Advance Parole eligibility.
 You can use this sample document as a declaration template.

-- Two recent identical passport-style photos of yourself.
+Two recent, identical passport-style photos of yourself

-- Evidence that your trip is for humanitarian purposes, including things like; your elderly or sick relative’s medical records, a letter from your ailing relative’s doctor, birth certificates or other documents that prove a family relationship, a deceased relative’s death certificate.
+Evidence can include things like your elderly or sick relative’s medical records, a letter from your ailing relative’s doctor, birth certificates or other documents that prove a family relationship, or a deceased relative’s death certificate.

-You should only submit document copies, unless USCIS asks for originals.
+You should only submit document copies unless USCIS asks for originals.

-Step 3: Assemble and mail application packet
+Step 3: Assemble and Mail Application Packet

 Once you’ve assembled your application packet, you can send it in.
-Find which field office to mail your packet to on U.S. Citizenship and Immigration Services’ (USCIS) website.
+Find which field office to mail your packet to on U.S. Citizenship and Immigration Services (USCIS) website.
 Be sure to keep a copy of your application for your personal records.